hugsy/proxenet/docs/mitm.md

 start it.
 ```
 $ ln -sf proxenet-plugins/oPhishPoison.py proxenet-plugins/autoload/oPhishPoison.py
-$ ./proxenet -b 192.168.56.1 -p 8008
+$ ./proxenet -b 192.168.56.1 -p 8008 -i -N
 ```

-Or add the `-N` option to disable the SSL interception and make it stealthier.
+Adding the `-N` option disables the SSL interception and make it stealthier.
+The `-i` option forces `proxenet` to use the Internet Explorer compatibility mode.

 ## What's next?